Coined Cuisine

 Instructions

-• Wrap up the garlic head and roast in the oven at 400°F for 40 minutes.
+• Wrap the oil around the garlic and roast in the oven at 400°F for 20-30 minutes.

 No need to preheat the oven!

-• Mash the potatoes well.
-Squeeze the roasted garlic (it'll be very soft) into the potatoes.
-Fold in the butter, heavy cream, and almond milk as well.
+• Squeeze the roasted garlic (it will be very soft) into a small saucepot.
+Pour in the butter, heavy cream, milk, and sour cream.

-• Combine everything, mashing the potatoes to your desired consistency.
+• Fold in the warmed cream mixture, continuing the mash the potatoes to your desired consistency.

-• Season to taste with salt and black pepper.
-Serve with freshly chopped parsley and enjoy!
+• Serve with freshly chopped parsley or chives and enjoy!

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.